 We each have all the senses available to us, although we tend to favor one or two over the others.
 The three most widely accessed senses are visual, auditory, and kinesthetic.

 Our personal favored sense is an important distinction when recalling memories, exploring past lives, accessing intuition, and communicating with spirits.
-When my client struggles to remember a past life, the block may be that they are trying to see visions when they are primarily a kinesthetic sensor.
+When my client struggles to remember a past life, the block may be that they are trying to see visions when they are primarily kinesthetic sensors.
 Switching to their customary sensing modality does the trick.

+If you have struggled to recall a past life, the same may apply—perhaps you aren’t using your primary sensing modality.
 Let’s explore this further.
 First, you need to identify which sensory modality is your strong suit.
 See how you relate to these descriptions and if you can identify yours.

 Visual

+People who are primarily visually oriented tend to recall memories by describing detailed pictures, colors, and images.
 People who rely on visual modality tend toward rapid speech, look up when remembering, and can easily create a picture in their mind’s eye.
 When intuitive, such people are often clairvoyant.
 You will hear them use phrases such as:

 • “I see what you mean.”